-Truly confident people take control of their internal dialogue.
+Truly confident individuals take control of their internal dialogue.
 They use their self-talk to build them up, not tear them down.
-They affirm their strengths and their capabilities.
-They affirm positive outcomes in their lives.
+They affirm their strengths, capabilities, and positive outcomes in their lives.

 Confident people keep learning and growing and achieving.
 They celebrate their wins but never rest on their laurels.

-Confident people aren’t jealous of others’ successes.
+Those with confidence aren’t jealous of others’ successes.
 They applaud other’s wins.
 They celebrate them.
 Confident people understand that others’ triumphs do not diminish their own accomplishments.
-Confident people know there is plenty of room for everyone to succeed.
+They know there is plenty of room for everyone to succeed.

 Confident people are lifelong learners.
 (Arrogant people might not be, but never confuse arrogance with confidence; they are NOT the same thing!).

 One of the reasons confident people are so confident is that they are continually building their knowledge and skills.
-Confident people are avid readers.
-They also attend classes, seminars, and conferences, and join mastermind groups where they can connect and learn at same time.
+Subsequently, they are avid readers.
+They also attend classes, seminars, and conferences, and join mastermind groups where they can connect and learn at the same time.

-Remember, confident people feel fear, they just refuse to accept a life that’s paralyzed by that fear.
+Remember, these people do feel fear–they just refuse to accept a life that’s paralyzed by that fear.
 Instead, they step up and create the lives they want to lead.
 Feeling confident is not some pipedream that’s out of reach for you; it’s well within your grasp.
-All you need to do is adopt the habits of confident people, and soon you’ll be one, too!